github/docs/content/github/receiving-notifications-about-activity-on-github/marking-notifications-as-read.md

 ---
 title: Marking notifications as read
 intro: 'You can mark web notifications as read without reviewing them.
-If an update is made to the conversation, you''ll receive a new notification.
+If an update is made to the conversation, you\'ll receive a new notification.
 You can also mark read notifications as unread, so you can easily find them again later.'
 versions:
   enterprise-server: <2.21
 ---